 Day 15: A UNESCO World Heritage Site, Mamallapuram is recognized for some of the greatest architectural and sculptural achievements in India.
 At the southern edge of the site there is a group of five free-standing temples.
 Four of them were carved out of a single, long granite boulder and are detailed replicas of ancient wooden structures.
 Built of granite blocks, the Shore Temple is the earliest known example of a stone-built temple in south India.
 The sculptured rock relief known as Bhagiratha’s Penance illustrates the descent of the Ganges, which begins in the heavens as the Milky Way.
 The celestial river descends from the sky to the summit of Mount Meru, the cosmic axis mountain, and then splashes and flows through the Hindu world.
 Lunch is on our own.
 Enjoy a free afternoon to relax poolside with the Bay of Bengal as your backdrop, followed by our farewell dinner.
 (B/L/D)

 Day 16: This morning we drive to Kanchipuram (Kanchi).
 This city has served as a royal capital to great empires for centuries, and this is reflected in its many exceptional temples.
-The temple of Kailasanathar, dedicated to Shiva, contains splendid carvings of divinities, including a depiction of a dance competition between Lord Shiva and the goddess Parvati.
+The temple of Kailasanathar, dedicated to Shiva, contains splendid carvings of divinities, including a depiction of a dance competition between Lord Shiva and Goddess Parvati.
 Ekambareshwarar Temple depicts the warlike feats of the Pallava rulers in bas-relief style on the temple walls.
 Varadharaja Perumal Temple was built by the Cholas in 1053 A.D.
-Continue on to Chennai where we will have day-use rooms (with a late check-out) at the GRT Grand Hotel.
+Continue on to Chennai where we will have day-use rooms (with a late check-out until 9pm) at the GRT Grand Hotel.
 Dinner is on our own.
 A late evening departure to the airport begins our flight back to the USA.
 (B/L)

 Day 17: Arrive back in the USA.

-Single Supplement: $1,695.00.
+Single Supplement Cost: $2,195.00.
 Should a roommate be requested and one not be available, the single supplement will be charged.